-You can save page color replacements as a preset alone or along with curve presets, and then apply color replacement through Command WorkStation, Fiery Hot Folders, or Fiery Driver with Job Properties.
-Local color replacement cannot be saved as a preset.
-If you combine local color replacement with curve adjustment, only the curve adjustment will be saved as a preset.
+You can save page color curves or page color replacements as a preset, or you can save both page color curves and page color replacements as a preset, and then apply color replacement through Command WorkStation, Fiery Hot Folders, or Fiery Driver with Job Properties.

-After a correction is applied, up to thirty-one additional color replacements can be applied for a total of thirty-two replacements.
+Up to thirty-two color replacements can be applied.
 The order of color replacements may be changed, and individual replacements can be hidden or deleted.
-A color that is substituted can be modified later by selecting the color replacements in the history.
+A color that is substituted can be modified later by selecting the color replacements in the Edits pane.

-In ImageViewer 4.2, when you apply any color replacement edit, it will be applicable only to the current page, unless you explicitly select the All Pages check box in the History list.
+In ImageViewer 4.2 and later, when you apply any color replacement edit, it will be applicable only to the current page, unless you explicitly select the All Pages check box in the Edits pane.
 The changes are applied during printing of the job.